The Lucent Gaze

 “I, uh.
 It’s just a bad time.
 I’m sorry about your losses.
 Was it a performance?”

 “Jesus, Boyega,” Ayr said.
 “Get a grip on yourself.
 When will you lose the old mono act?
 We talked about this.
 It’s not cheating if you’re with someone else.
 Not for me.”

 He didn’t say anything, but another person appeared in the projection.
 They were wearing a bra and panties and not much else.
 They were cute.
 “Hi,” they said, smiling.

 “Hi yourself,” Ayr said.
 He was starting to get turned on.
 “I’ve kind of had a bad night.
 My whole death act didn’t sell a lot of shoes.
 Do you two want to come over?”

 “It’s just that…” Boyega was having trouble getting his feelings out, apparently.

 His friend wasn’t helping matters.
 “We’ve been told not to contact you,” the person said.
-Their cock was at attention, but they probably didn’t realize.
-Ayr hit a button to censor it—he wasn’t in the mood anymore.
+Their cock was at attention, but they probably didn’t realize it.
+Ayr hit the censor button—he wasn’t in the mood anymore.

 “Why?” he asked, feeling dread enter his system.
 “Who spoke to you?”

 “Just be careful,” Boyega said, reaching forward and tapping something outside of his projector.
 The signal disappeared, and Ayr was left alone inside his glass apartment, his jectors idle, silent.